kindmetrics/kindmetrics/deployment.md

 ### APP_TRACK_HOST
 the host for the track, if you use cdn or another static hosting for the track javascript. if you don't, just set this as the same as `APP_HOST` or like we have done, on our landing page.
 Like `kindmetrics.io`

+### TRACK_PUBLIC
+This tell the tracker action to just get the public track.js file - it will not set url for you or anything.
+This is when you have generated your own track.js file that is under `./public` directory.

 ### DATABASE_URL
 The database URL to the db.